SamAlber/aws-cloud-website/README.md

 **Understanding Preflight CORS and the OPTIONS Method**:

+- **What is CORS?**
+  - Cross-Origin Resource Sharing (CORS) is a mechanism that allows a web page from one domain (origin) to access resources from a different domain.
+  - Browsers enforce the Same-Origin Policy, which restricts web pages from making requests to a different origin unless the server explicitly allows it via CORS headers.

 - **Preflight Requests**:
-  - Browsers send a preflight OPTIONS request before making certain cross-origin requests, especially when using methods like POST with custom headers.
+  - For certain types of cross-origin requests (e.g., those with custom headers or methods like POST), browsers send a preflight OPTIONS request to the server.
+  - The preflight request checks if the actual request is safe to send.

 - **OPTIONS Method**:
-  - The server must respond to the OPTIONS request with the appropriate CORS headers to indicate that the cross-origin request is allowed.
+  - The server must respond to the OPTIONS request with appropriate CORS headers to indicate that the cross-origin request is allowed.
-- **Why OPTIONS Is Needed**:
+  - Required headers include:
+    - `Access-Control-Allow-Origin`: Specifies which origins are allowed.
+    - `Access-Control-Allow-Methods`: Specifies which HTTP methods are allowed.
+    - `Access-Control-Allow-Headers`: Specifies which headers are allowed.

+- **Why the Browser Thinks the Request is Safe Based on These Headers**:
+  - The browser examines the response to the OPTIONS request.
-  - Without handling the OPTIONS request, the browser will block the actual request, resulting in a CORS error.
+  - If the response includes the necessary CORS headers allowing the origin, method, and headers, the browser proceeds with the actual request.
+  - If not, the browser blocks the request to protect the user from potential security risks.

 **Solution**: